saifcore7/Report_Card_Generator/README.md

-Even Windoes Operating System and Adobe Photoshop and Illustrator are built using C programming language.
+Even Windows Operating System, Adobe Photoshop and Illustrator are built using C programming language.